rurban/libu8ident/README.md

 * The only restrictions are the identifier well-formedness criteria and Identifier Profile, allowing arbitrary mixtures of scripts such as Ωmega, Teχ, HλLF-LIFE, Toys-Я-Us.
+  Bidi-formatting is only allowed with Hebrew or Arabic. (an extension over TR39)

 6. **Unrestricted**